o3de/o3de.org/content/docs/user-guide/_index.md

 ### Cloud Canvas {#lumberyard-aws-cloud-canvas}

-Cloud Canvas is Lumberyard's technology for connecting your game to Amazon Web Services\.
+Cloud Canvas is O3DE's technology for connecting your game to Amazon Web Services\.
 With Cloud Canvas, you can use AWS to implement cloud\-hosted features and create asynchronous multiplayer games\.
 Using AWS means you no longer have to acquire, configure, or operate host servers to implement connected gameplay\.

-You can build live, online game features, such as a community news feed, daily gifts, or in\-game notifications, in minutes with Lumberyard's Cloud Canvas tool\.
+You can build live, online game features, such as a community news feed, daily gifts, or in\-game notifications, in minutes with O3DE's Cloud Canvas tool\.
 Using cloud gems, you can build gameplay that connects to AWS services, such as Amazon DynamoDB, AWS Lambda, and Amazon S3\.

 For more information, see [Implementing Connected Features with Cloud Canvas](/docs/userguide/gems/cloud-canvas/intro.md)\.